-The Capability Brown gardens at Devon Sculpture Park have been going through a multi-year restoration programme.
+The Capability Brown gardens at Devon Sculpture Park have gone through a multi-year restoration programme.
 Since the Letts family bought this old Mamhead estate, the centuries old cascade gardens have been transformed from a tired, overgrown traditional English garden to a model for wildlife gardening and biodiversity.

 The idea was simple.
 Take the principles of rewilding and apply them to a garden.
 Human endeavour replaces the work of herbivores but the ecosystem design is similar – areas of woodland, open scrub and wild grassland with waterways meandering through.
 Some man made, some natural.